devnull-cz/c-prog-lang/modules/array-intro.md

   char array[128] = { [0] = 'A', [2] = 'f', [4] = 'o', [6] = 'o' };

-- a subscript is in the square brackets
+- a subscript is in square brackets
 - the `[subscript]` is known as a *designator*.
 Inreasing ordering is not required but expected.
-- the rest of items will be initialized to zeroes
+- the rest of elements will be initialized to zero
 - if you do not specify the array size, it is taken from the highest designator index
 - you can combine designators with fixed order initializers, and you always